KesPatil/Covid_Drug_repurposing/README.md

 The required files are stored under the folder names Files

-## Again to reiterate, this is strictly an academic exercise attempting a many-more-times a complex problem with a very reduced minimalistic approach.
+## Again to reiterate, this is strictly an academic exercise attempting a many-more-times  complex problem with a very reduced minimalistic approach.